tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 A wildcard prefix (`*.`) is used to indicate matching entire domains or subdomains instead of specific hostnames.
 Note that this can be used to match multiple levels of subdomains.
 For example "*.example.com" matches "internal.example.com" as well as "www.public.example.com".
+Entries that include the wildcard prefix also SHOULD be treated as if they match an FQDN that only contains the string after the prefix, with no subdomain.
+So, an entry in `matchDomains` of "*.example.com" would match the FQDN "example.com", unless "example.com" were specifically included in `excludeDomains`.
+This is done to prevent commonly needing to include both "*.example.com" and "example.com" in the `matchDomains` list.

 Entries in `matchSubnets` correspond to IP addresses and subnets that are available through the proxy, while entries in `excludeSubnets` define IP addresses and subnets that SHOULD NOT be used